Cook Like Grandma Using Her Best Recipes!

 The old fashioned coconut pudding recipes featured below all call for the all-natural, fresh taste of coconut.
 Whether you obtain your coconut meat the traditional way by cracking open a coconut or buy it already shredded, you'll love these easy-to-make desserts.

-Coconut was a popular flavoring ingredient in the late 1800s as coconuts were easy to ship and did not require refrigeration, and it remains a popular flavor in desserts today.
+Coconut was a popular flavoring ingredient in the late 1800s as coconuts were easy to ship and didn't require refrigeration, and it remains a popular flavor in desserts.
 Kids of all ages love its fresh, chewy taste.
-So indulge yourself.
-Make a delicious pudding today.
+So indulge yourself by making a delicious coconut pudding today.

 Practical Cooking and Dinner Getting (1876)

-Many kinds of puddings can be made with this receipt by adding different flavorings.
+Many kinds of puddings can be made with this old fashioned coconut pudding recipe by adding different flavorings.
 I consider it a great success; besides, it is very easily and quickly made.
 It may or may not be served with a boiled custard made with the yolks of eggs.

 The White House Cook Book (1913)

 Half a pound of grated coconut.
 Then mix with it half a cupful of stale sponge cake, crumbled fine.